 Unrestricted net assets - net assets that are neither temporarily nor permanently restricted by donor-imposed stipulations or designated by the Board of Directors for a specific purpose and are fully available to utilize in achieving any of its program services or supporting activities.
-UPAF separately disclosed \$6,719,413 and \$7,038,787 of unrestricted net assets as of August 31, 2017 and 2016 that will be used to fund future allocations to member groups and affiliates during the next fiscal year.
+UPAF separately disclosed \$6,285,817 and \$6,719,413 of unrestricted net assets as of August 31, 2018 and 2017 that will be used to fund future allocations to member groups and affiliates during the next fiscal year.

-Unrestricted and designated net assets - net assets that represent funds that have been designated for a specific purpose by the Board of Directors.
+Unrestricted and board designated net assets - net assets that represent funds that have been designated for a specific purpose by the Board of Directors.